-Washington's Children's Safe Products Act limits the use of lead, cadmium, phthalates, and some flame retardants in children's products.
+Washington's Children's Safe Products Act, or CSPA, limits the use of lead, cadmium, phthalates, and some flame retardants in children's products.
 It also requires manufacturers to report if their products contain chemicals of high concern to children.

 Protecting children from toxic chemicals

-In 2008, Washington's Legislature passed the Children's Safe Products Act.
+In 2008, Washington's Legislature passed the Children's Safe Products Act, or CSPA.
 This law:

 - Limits the use of lead, cadmium, and six phthalates in children's products sold in Washington.